-Since it made its debut in 2014, virtual reality has grown from video games to uses such as interior design where designers are able to see and plan within spaces that don’t yet exist, and as medical treatments for autism and amputees.
+Since it made its debut in 2014, virtual reality has grown from video games to uses such as interior design where designers can see and plan within spaces that don’t yet exist, and as medical treatments for autism and amputees.

 Statistics reveal that from around 2,000 users in 2014, last year, 43 million people used VR in their day-today lives, with analysts predicting as many as 90 million VR users in 2017.